mephi42/ctf/2019.09.21-Teaser_Dragon_CTF_2019/reverse_engineering-BadType/README.md

 ```

 This calls subroutine `t[bitpair + 2] + 12`.
 Since `t[2:6]` are in range `0-3`,
 this will call `subr12`-`subr15`.
-They are responsible to incrementing and
+They are responsible for incrementing and
 decrementing `t[0]` and `t[1]`, for example:

 ```